 After an initial classical formation, João Costa Espinho/Maria João Espinho soon became interested in replacing dance in the field of experimentation and the Human, in addition to any formal consideration.

 Permeable to the unexpected, to the present context, their choreographies are moments of sharing, within a community whose contours vary, from the dancers involved, but also the spectators, the space in a shared vibration.
 Their projects are built with input from the participants.
 Some take a definitive form, others continue to evolve in each presentation.

 This permeability is found in the field of João's current artistic interests; Their work is transdisciplinary, in relation to dance, image, drawing, voice and text.
 Influenced by science, as a tool to think the relation of the human being to the world and the cosmos.
 Their notion of "molecular dance" and the performative practice developed accurately reflects this continuum shared between the bodies of the dancers, their viewers, and the context.

-This notion allowed João / Maria João to gradually invest in drawing, photography and poetic documentary cinema as other artistic mediums although in resonance with dance.
+This notion allowed João / Maria João to gradually invest in drawing, photography and poetic documentary film as other artistic mediums although in resonance with dance.